kawakamimoeki/baran/README.md

 Text Splitter for Large Language Model datasets.

+To avoid token constraints and improve the accuracy of vector search in the Large Language Model, it is necessary to divide the document.
+This gem supports splitting the text in the specified manner.

 ## Installation

 Install the gem and add to the application's Gemfile by executing: